JohanVanslembrouck/corolib/reading/CORBA-AMI.md

 An advantage of coroutines (compared to CORBA AMI) is that the coroutine will not block at co_await until the reply has been received, but that control is returned to the caller or resumer of the coroutine, so that other coroutines can proceed.

+The following alternative is closer to the polling example in CORBA.

+	int function1 {

+        struct ret_type {
+            typeIO1 argIO1;
+            ...;
+            typeO1 argO1;
+            ...:
+            typeR retV;
+            typeEx1 ex1;
+            ...
+        };

+        async_operation<ret_type> op = remoteObject.send_operation1(argI1, ..., argIO1, ...);

+        // Do some other work that does not need the reply from the remote object

+        ret_type ret_val;
+        ret_val = op.get_result();
+		...

+	    return 0;
+	}

+Notice that the call to send_operation does not have to be placed in a coroutine because we do not use co_await (and co_await).

-A disadvantage is that more manual coding is necessary, unless we could generate coroutine code from an IDL definition.
+A disadvantage of coroutines is that more manual coding is necessary, unless we could generate coroutine code from an IDL definition.

 ## C++ example (CORBA)

-To conclude this brief introduction to CORBA AMI, the following example uses an IDL defining an operation that takes one argument (of command1_t) and returns a value of response1_t.
+To conclude this brief introduction to CORBA AMI, the following example uses an IDL defining an operation that takes one argument (of command1_t) and returns a value of response1_t and it shows the C++ classes generated from it.

     module moduleA
     {